-At 31 December 2022, the Group has notes with a fair value of QR.
-14,796,067 thousand (2021: 16,611,437 thousand).
+At 31 December 2023, the Group has notes with a fair value of QR.
+10,854,824 thousand (2022: QR.
+14,796,067 thousand).
 The notes are listed on the Irish bond market and the fair value of these instruments is determined by reference to quoted prices in this market.
 The market for these bonds is not considered to be liquid and consequently the fair value measurement is categorised within level 2 of the fair value hierarchy.
 In addition, the Group has bank loans with a fair value of QR.
-2,397,942 thousand (2021: 4,289,059 thousand) within level 3 of the fair value hierarchy.
+561,779 thousand (2022: QR.
+2,397,942 thousand) within level 3 of the fair value hierarchy.

-For fair value measurements categorised within Level 3 of the fair value hierarchy, the fair values are determined using appropriate valuation techniques, which include the use of mathematical models, such as discounted cash flow models and option pricing models, comparison to similar instruments for which market observables prices exist and other valuation techniques.
-Valuation techniques incorporate assumptions regarding discount rates, estimates of future cash flows as other factors.
+For fair value measurements categorised within Level 2 and 3 of the fair value hierarchy, the fair values are determined using appropriate valuation techniques, which include the use of mathematical models, such as discounted cash flow models and option pricing models, comparison to similar instruments for which market observables prices exist and other valuation techniques.
+Valuation techniques incorporate assumptions regarding discount rates, estimates of future cash flows and other factors.